paulcsmith/up/README.md

 * `up` - starts your containers (e.g. `docker-compose up`).
 This will also build the container if not already built, and will [rebuild automatically](#automatic-rebuilding) if tracked files change.
+* `up -d` - same as above but starts containers in the background.
 * `up <any non-Up command>` - if there is no matching Up command, Up will run the command in the main app container (which is configured in `up.yml`).
 For example, `up bin/rake` would run `docker-compose run --rm app bin/rake`.
-* `up -d` - same as above but starts containers in the background.
 * `up run <args>` - run `<args>` using Docker compose.
 Similar to `docker-compose run --rm <args>`.
 * `up stop` - stop any running containers.
+Similar to `docker-compose down`.
 * `up install` - create an `up.yml` file.
 The `up.yml` file is where you can configure which files should trigger automatic rebuilds, what the main app container is, etc.
 * `up compose <command>` - runs the docker compose command.
 Takes into account the `docker_compose_command` defined in `up.yml`, which is handy if your default compose configuration is a little more custom.
+Example `up compose logs`

 ## Configuring Up